rdiez/Tools/OpenVPN/README.txt

     This is a limitation that should not happen in "split tunnel" mode.
     A split DNS configuration is theoretically possible, but not easy, and is not covered in this guide.

-  - If the client is not already using IPv6, disable it on the TAP adapter before connecting.
-    Otherwise, IPv6 will autoconfigure itself, and some things like google.com will suddenly switch to IPv6 and be routed over the VPN.

-    Unfortunately, OpenVPN offers no easy way to prevent IPv6 from being used on the server TAP.

-    On Windows, the TAP shows up as a standard network adapter, so you can disable IPv6 on it with the GUI.

-    On Linux, you can script it like this:

-      sudo openvpn  --mktun  --dev-type "tap"  --dev OpenVpnCliTap sudo sysctl --write net.ipv6.conf.OpenVpnCliTap.disable_ipv6=1
-      sudo openvpn --config my-openvpn-client-config.ovpn
-      After closing the connection (sudo may not be necessary, see the script below): sudo openvpn  --rmtun  --dev-type "tap"  --dev OpenVpnCliTap

-      Script connect-with-openvpn.sh automates those steps.

-      Alternatively, you could use the NetworkManager GUI, see the section above about DHCP DNS options under Linux for more information.

   - Mention the possibility of an IP address range collision.
-    For example, if both the local and the OpenVPN server LAN are using 192.168.1.x .
+    For example, if both the remote LAN (where the OpenVPN client is) and the OpenVPN server LAN are using the same IP address range 192.168.1.x .

   - Document the expected maximum upload and download speeds.